UNDP-UNBL/elsa-documentation/docs/trainings/training3/installing_packages.rst

     library()

-This function can be used in the console as well; however, typically we will want to load istalled packages within a script we are developing, that will be saved (as a ``.R`` file) for later use.
+This function can be used in the console as well; however, typically we will want to load installed packages within a script we are developing, that will be saved (as a ``.R`` file) for later use.
 By convention, best practice is to install and load all necessary packages to run each script at the top of the *R* script, one package per line (although, see the :ref:`pacman` section below).
 First, within your open *RStudio* session, we need to create a new R Script, either by:

 -   Clicking on **File →  New File → R Script** or
 -   Typing ``Ctrl+Shift+N`` on your keyboard (**NOTE: your keyboard shortcuts may differ!**)